salsify/avrolution/README.md

 defined via a Railtie.

 This task does not require any arguments.
-It checks the compatibility of all Avro JSON schemas found recursively under `Avrolution.root` against the schema registry `ENV['COMPATIBILITY_SCHEMA_REGISTRY_URL']` or `Avroluion.compatibility_schema_registry_url`.
+It checks the compatibility of all unregistered Avro JSON schemas found recursively under `Avrolution.root` against the schema registry `ENV['COMPATIBILITY_SCHEMA_REGISTRY_URL']` or `Avroluion.compatibility_schema_registry_url`.